Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 1. Frozen Fruits or Natural Sweeteners

-Frozen fruits such as cherries, berries, bananas, and watermelons can be blended into your bland, bitter, or spicy pre-workout powder.
+I found through my tests that frozen fruits such as cherries, berries, bananas, and watermelons can be blended into your bland, bitter, or spicy pre-workout powder.

-In addition, bananas added to sweeten pre-workout may help control appetite due to their high fiber content [5].
+In addition, bananas added to sweeten pre-workout may help control appetite due to their high fiber content.

 2. Fresh Lemon, Lime, Orange Juice